SheepTester-forks/curricular-analytics-graph/README.md

 }

 const graph = new Graph<Course>({
+  // The `courseName` option determines the text that displays underneath each
+  // course node.
   courseName: ({ course }) => course.name
 })

+// In practice, these links would be attached automatically rather than
+// manually.
 const plan = [
   [
     { name: 'MATH 1', backwards: [], forwards: [] },